dentarg/auth0-blog/_posts/2017-07-04-real-world-angular-series-part-3.markdown

   ...
 ```

 The code for this endpoint is very similar to the route fetching public events, but we'll include both the `jwtCheck` and `adminCheck` middleware.
-We'll also send `{}` as the query because we want to retrieve _all_ events in the database.
+We won't add any parameters to the query object because we want to retrieve _all_ events in the database.
 We'll pass the same `_eventListProjection` to leave out locations and descriptions.

 > **Note:** It's worthwhile to note that this endpoint is simply for admin display purposes.
 We want the admin to be able to see and interact with a _listing_ of public and private events.
 However, authenticated _users_ can still see private event details too, they just need to know the direct link and can't access them from a list.